JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 The story must include:

-- Comments from someone involved in the original issue or events and-or an expert who is familiar with them and can provide context.
+2. Comments from a) someone involved in the original issue or events and b) an expert who is familiar with the issue or events and can provide context.
 (Ideally, the comments from the person involved in the original events will come from an interview you conduct.
-If you are writing about the 1970s or later, you should be able to track down someone from that period to interview.)
+If you are writing about the 1970s or later, you should be able to track down someone from that period to interview.
+If everyone is dead, you will need to turn to written or audiovisual resources.)

 (*) What is the documentation?